hashin/jekyll-now/_posts/2018-06-23-review-of-lust-stories.markdown

 *If the purpose of art is to express fundamental human condition, which part of humanity should it stress more?*

 The vibrant colours that the retina could capture?
 The sonorous notes that could tingle your senses?
 Thorough gratification of the palate?
-Via a stucco that could open up neural pathways when you touch it?
+A stucco that could open up your nerves when you touch it?

 What is it that the artist should stress upon - on which sense of yours?